ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 2.1.2 Flaws

 Your character may have one or more **flaws**.
-Unlike an **ability**, you do not use a **flaw** to accomplish something; instead the GM uses your **flaw** to hinder you from accomplishing something, or invokes your **flaw** to force you to act a certain way.
+Unlike an **ability**, you do not use a **flaw** to accomplish something; instead the GM uses your **flaw** to hinder you from accomplishing something, or invokes your **flaw** to force you to act a certain way. **Flaws** are used to enrich your character and provide story obstacles to be overcome.

-**Flaws** may be challenges such as "Addict", "One-Eyed," "Wheelchair-Bound" or "Asthmatic."
+**Flaws** may be psychological challenges such as "Addict", fears or compulsive behaviors such as "Afraid of Snakes" or "Needs Lucky Rabbit's Foot", physical challenges such as "One-Eyed," "Wheelchair-Bound" or "Asthmatic."
 A **flaw** might also be a philosophy such as "Code Against Killing," "Pacifist," or "Radical Candor" that limit your freedom of action.
 A **flaw**  might be a relationship that creates obligations such as a "Frail Aunt," "Single Dad," or "Blackmailed".

 Many **flaws** describe attributes that can be viewed positively.
 By making it a **flaw** and not an **ability** you are inviting your GM to use it to make your life more difficult, not easier.